Student Policy on Testing

 IMPORTANT

-- To assure availability of space and proper execution of accommodation arrangements, exams should be scheduled as soon as possible at the beginning of the semester.
+• To assure availability of space and proper execution of accommodation arrangements, exams should be scheduled as soon as possible at the beginning of the semester, including the final is it's available.
+They do fill up during finals week.
 If exam accommodations are not approved until after the beginning of the term, scheduling should be completed within a few days of that approval.
-Two to three working days before the exam, the student should again contact the Testing Center and the instructor to confirm scheduling and accommodation arrangements.
+Students are able to login online to view their appointments.
+You will also receive an email confirmation once you have scheduled. if you didn't receive this email, your appointment did not go through.
+Please check your cart and submit.

-- If an exam is canceled or rescheduled or if there is a change in needed testing accommodations, the student must notify the Testing Center of such changes at least two working days prior to the scheduled testing date.
-A student who fails to give proper notification of such changes will be required to confer with a Testing Center staff member before being permitted to schedule additional accommodated testing.
+• If an exam is canceled or rescheduled or if there is a change in needed testing accommodations, the student must notify the Testing Center of such changes at least two working days prior to the scheduled testing date.
+Students are also able to delete or reschedule their appointments online.
+If you aren't able to, please let Testing Services know as soon as possible.

-- The student must Be ON TIME to take exams.
-The time allowed to complete an exam will be reduced by the amount of time the student is late.
-If a student fails to show up for a scheduled exam, the exam will be returned to the instructor, and it will be necessary for the student to reschedule the exam by completing another "Testing Information Form."
+• The student must Be ON TIME to take exams.
+The time allowed to complete an exam may be reduced by the amount of time the student is late.
+If a student fails to show up for a scheduled exam, the exam will be returned to the instructor, and it will be necessary for the student to reach out to the instructor before rescheduling the exam.

-- No unauthorized items (e.g., coats, backpacks, calculators, notes, books, etc.) may be taken into the testing room.
+• No unauthorized items (e.g., phones, Fitbits, digital watches, water bottles, food, etc.) may be taken into the testing room.
 Also, a student is not permitted to use his/her own personal computer on exams unless authorized by the instructor to do so.
-(A computer with Word Perfect software is available in the Testing Center and may be used for exams when appropriate.)
+(A computer with Word Pad software is available in the Testing Center and may be used for exams when appropriate.)

 Additional Information